Vance198/vance198.github.io/README.md

 # Things to implement
 - Fill in White Space
+- Include Real portrait and then move pixel version to navbar
 - Projects
 - PDF file opens a new page rather than forcing a download
 - Resizable page